-Does exposure to methylmercury increase the chance of other pregnancy complications?
+Can exposure to methylmercury cause other pregnancy complications?

 Some studies have suggested a chance for preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces (2500 grams) at birth).
 However, not all studies have reported this.